PhD University of Minnesota-Twin Cities, 2008

 Ecocinema, Journalism and Literature, Indigenous Rights (focus North America)

-I have been sharing these topics of interest with my students for over fifteen years.
-At Gettysburg College I routinely teaches Environmental Film, Environmental Journalism, and an Introduction to Environmental Humanities course for majors.
+I have been sharing these topics of interest with my students for many years.
+At Gettysburg College I routinely teach Environmental Film, Environmental Journalism, and an Introduction to Environmental Humanities course for majors.
 In these classes, as well as my Food Studies seminars, I draw on my interdisciplinary academic background to situate the humanities as an important and necessary complement to the natural sciences’ and social sciences’ study of the environment.
 Through readings, hands-on activities, independent projects, and field trips, students engage with stories, ethics, and histories of how and why humans perceive and interact with the world the way they do.
 I hope to inspire students to apply this knowledge in the present, and imagine (and act to ensure) environmentally sustainable futures.

 As an undergraduate student at a liberal arts college, I really benefited from working with faculty on research.
 As a faculty member now, I love being able to collaborate with students on projects with real-world applications and academic import.
 I am delighted to see students’ partake in independent research that is subsequently published in peer-reviewed journals, or showcased in other reputable outlets.
 To learn more, do explore my website.
 (Especially, check out all the cool student projects on the Teaching page; and if your interest is sparked, don't hesitate to be in touch!)